openstreams/wflow/trunk/doc/wflow_sbm.rst

 determined.
 The infiltrating water is split is two parts, the part that falls on compacted areas and the part that falls on non-compacted areas.
-First the amount of water that infiltrates in non-compacted areas is calculated by taking the mimimum of the remaining storage capacity, the maximum soil infiltration rate and the water on non-compacted areas.
+First the amount of water that infiltrates in non-compacted areas is calculated by taking the minimum of the remaining storage capacity, the maximum soil infiltration rate and the water on non-compacted areas.
 After adding the infiltrated water to the unsaturated store the same is done for the compacted areas after updating the remaining storage